Consistent Conjectures in Dynamic Matching Markets: Consistent conjectures

-Finally, even if the statement of \autoref{theorem:consistent-conjectures} relies on the recursive definition of the set of \conjectures-solutions for a length-\terminal\ economy taking the non-emptiness of $\sol_{\terminal-1}^\conjectures$ as given, the procedure to construct \matchingstar\ and the statement of \autoref{theorem:consistent-conjectures} can be expressed solely in terms of the model primitives.
+Even if the statement of \autoref{theorem:consistent-conjectures} relies on the recursive definition of the set of \conjectures-solutions for a length-\terminal\ economy taking the nonemptiness of $\sol_{\terminal-1}^\conjectures$ as given, the procedure to construct \matchingstar\ and the statement of \autoref{theorem:consistent-conjectures} can be expressed solely in terms of the model primitives.
 We do this in \autoref{appendix:definitions} for completeness.
-Here we note that this only leads to requiring consistency of the conjectures in each period along the path of \matchingstar: Given \matchingstar, consistency is defined as the requirement that for all $t\geq1$, all $\agent\in\calat(\matchingstaruptot)\cup\calbt(\matchingstaruptot)$ such that $\matchingstar_t(\agent)=\agent$, then $\matchingstar\in\conjecture_t(\matchingstaruptot,\agent)$ (see \autoref{theorem:cc-app}).
-Similarly, we recursively build the conjectures and the solution concept corresponding to \autoref{eq:eqbm-cont} and show that a solution concept built off of conjectures that rule out matchings that do not conform with the solution concept in the continuation economy is always nonempty (see \autoref{corollary:agree} in \autoref{appendix:definitions}).
+When expressed in terms of the model primitives, consistency requires property \ref{eq:cc} holds in each period along the path of \matchingstar.
+That is, consistency is defined as the requirement that all candidate matchings, \matchingstar, satisfy that for all $t\geq1$, all $\agent\in\calat(\matchingstaruptot)\cup\calbt(\matchingstaruptot)$ such that $\matchingstar_t(\agent)=\agent$, then $\matchingstar\in\conjecture_t(\matchingstaruptot,\agent)$ (see \autoref{definition:cc-app}).
+In the same appendix, we formally define the conjectures and the solution concept suggested by \autoref{eq:eqbm-cont}.
+That is, we iteratively apply \autoref{eq:eqbm-cont}, starting from length-1 economies, to define a solution concept with conjectures consisting of all matchings whose continuations are solutions in the induced continuation economy.
+By \autoref{theorem:consistent-conjectures}, this solution concept is always nonempty (see \autoref{corollary:agree} in \autoref{appendix:definitions}).\footnote{The solution concept defined in \autoref{appendix:definitions} is the analogue for irreversible matching markets of the one introduced in \cite{kotowski2019perfectly} for repeated matching markets. }

 We close this section by (i) discussing the connection with \cite{hafalir2008stability} and \cite{doval2022dynamically}, and why consistent conjectures are conceptually appealing, and (ii) illustrating through an example that \emph{rational expectations}, a traditional solution concept in matching with externalities, does not have consistent conjectures.